MIhnatco/The-Data-structures-and-Algorithms-in-JavaScript/Data structures/Hash Tables/README.md

 - [algoexpert.io](https://algoexpert.io/)
 - [MDN Web Docs](https://developer.mozilla.org/en-US/)
 - [JavaScript.info](https://javascript.info/)
+- Data Structures and Algorithms with JavaScript by Michael McMillan.

 This README.md serves as a guide for understanding and navigating the hash-tables/ folder.
 It includes a brief overview of hash tables, key operations, techniques, and algorithms implemented within the folder.